SovereignCloudStack/standards/README.md

 See [Release Notes for R2](Release-Notes/Release2.md) for more information.

+## Release 3 (2022-09-21)

+Release 3 features user federation, increase in deployment and upgrade velocity by improving automated test coverage as well as bringing disk encryption based on tang from the state of a technical preview to be fully supported.

+See [Release Notes for R3](Release-Notes/Release3.md) for more information.

 ## Roadmap

 We have a 6 month release cadence -- R3 will follow in September 2022.